Practical Low Latency Proof of Work Consensus: Background

 There are $m$ voter chains, where $m \gg 1$ is a fixed parameter chosen by the system designer.
 For example, we choose $m=1000$ in our experiments.
-The $i$th voter chain is comprised of voter blocks that are mined on the longest chain of the $i$th voter trees.
-A voter block votes for a proposer block by containing a reference link to that proposer block, with the requirements that: 1) a vote is valid only if the voter block is in the longest chain of its voter tree; 2) each voter chain votes for one and only one proposer block at each level.
-The leader block at each level is the one which has the highest number of votes among all the proposer blocks at the same level (tie broken by hash of the proposer blocks.)
-The elected leader blocks then provide a unique ordering of the transaction blocks to form the final ledger.
-(Ledger formation is explained in detail in \S\ref{sec:confirmation}.)
+New blocks are mined on each voter chain according to the longest chain rule.
+A voter block votes for a proposer block by including its hash, and the votes are cast such that each voter chain votes for one and only one proposer block at each level of the proposer tree.
+We consider a vote \textit{valid} if it is cast by a voter block on a longest voter chain.
+For each level in the proposer tree, we define the proposer block that receives the most valid votes as the \textit{leader block} (ties are broken by the hash of the proposer blocks).
+The sequence of the leader blocks decides a unique ordering of the transaction blocks, which forms the final ledger (ledger formation is explained in more detail below).